► The best electric cars of 2019

 Best electric car 2019: a buying guide

-Like any fossil-fuel powered car, battery electric vehicles (BEVs) come in all shapes and sizes, and which EV is best for you will depend on a variety of factors.
-You’ll need proper access to charging points at work and/or home, so you can top up your battery enough to meet your typical daily range.
-There's no point having the hardware if you don't have the infrastructure to support it, after all.
+Like any fossil-fuel powered car, battery electric vehicles (BEVs) come in all shapes and sizes, and which EV is best for you will depend on a variety of factors – such as your average daily mileage, the type of driving you do and access to private or public charging points.
+There's no point having an electric car if it can't accommodate your usage, of if the infrastructure isn't there to support it, after all.

 Research for leading Youtube channel The Fully Charged show suggests that only 5% of electric car drivers would go back to a fossil-fuelled car once they've owned an EV.
 Of the 7700 people polled, the biggest stumbling block to purchase was higher list prices.
 But once you experience the delights of an EV, the chances are you'll be hooked by the saintly silence, clean conscience and lower running costs.

-Pure electric cars make up a smaller slice of the plug-in market in 2019, as many conservative buyers plump for a plug-in hybrid car to assuage range anxiety.
+Pure electric cars account for a smaller slice of the plug-in market, as many conservative buyers plump for a plug-in hybrid car to assuage range anxiety.
 Last year in the UK, 15,474 pure battery electric vehicles (BEVs) were registered, compared with 44,437 plug-in hybrids (PHEVs) and 81,156 hybrid electric vehicles (HEVs).
 This article concentrates on the full electric vehicles with no back-up petrol or diesel engine.
 If you want to know more about the best hybrids on the market, check out our separate explainer here.

-If you intend to use an electric car for longer journeys, make sure your local trunk roads and motorways have the infrastructure to support charging en route or consider an alternative, such as a plug-in hybrid electric vehicle (PHEV) which mixes battery tech and petrol or diesel power to provide a get-out-of-jail-free card for when pure electric range simply isn’t enough.
+If you intend to use an electric car for longer journeys, make sure your local trunk roads and motorways have the infrastructure to support charging en route or consider an alternative, such as a plug-in hybrid electric vehicle (PHEV).
+These mix battery tech and petrol or diesel power to provide a get-out-of-jail-free card for when pure electric range simply isn’t enough.

 The reality is that most owners will rarely have to charge up in public; if you have off-street parking and the ability to charge at home, the latest EVs will manage most of your day-to-day driving needs just by charging domestically overnight.
-One EV brand in China - Nio - is even pioneering battery-swap stations, where a robot will replace your battery for a full cell while you wait in five minutes!
+One EV brand in China – Nio – is even pioneering battery-swap stations, where a robot will replace your car's depleted battery for a fully charged one while in just five minutes.

-Don't forget that pure electric cars will also save you every single year in cheaper road tax.
+Don't forget that pure electric cars will also save you money every single year because they're exempt from road tax – for now, at least.
 Don't miss our handy guide to how VED car tax favours EVs.

 Explained: the UK's electric car charging network

 We’ve split our favourite EVs into categories to suit different lifestyles, budgets and demand for green credentials.
-Browse 2019’s best electric cars in our listings below - and be sure to sound off in the comments at the foot of the page.
+Browse 2019’s best electric cars in our listings below – and have your say in the comments at the foot of the page.

 Should you still buy a diesel car?
 We look at the future of derv